emilyconway/uom_policy_dataset/Visiting Research Student Policy (Oct 2019).md

 # 3.4 Induction, support and information for Visiting Research Students

-# a) Visiting Research Students have particular needs and requirements and are normally attending the University of Manchester to carry out research.
+a) Visiting Research Students have particular needs and requirements and are normally attending the University of Manchester to carry out research.
 Ensuring that Visiting Research Students have the appropriate information and support when they arrive will ensure they are able to maximise the benefit of their visit.

-# b) Visiting Research Students should have a pre-arrival contact assigned to them who should assist the student with finding accommodation, and providing information on orientation, and will act as their first point of contact on arrival.
+b) Visiting Research Students should have a pre-arrival contact assigned to them who should assist the student with finding accommodation, and providing information on orientation, and will act as their first point of contact on arrival.
 Induction will normally be part of the supervisor’s responsibilities.

-# c) Visiting Research Students will be required to attend any health and safety briefings or complete any appropriate questionnaires, according to local School
+c) Visiting Research Students will be required to attend any health and safety briefings or complete any appropriate questionnaires, according to local School induction policy.
-# Visiting Research Student Policy

-October 2019

-# 3. Visiting Research Student Registration

-a) Visiting Research Students must complete the University’s online induction policy.
 Ensuring Visiting Research Students have completed any health and safety requirements is the responsibility of the School.

-b) Visiting students from outside the EU/EEA must also attend International Check-In at the Student Services Centre to have their passport and visa information scanned.
+d) Visiting students from outside the EU/EEA must also attend International Check-In at the Student Services Centre to have their passport and visa information scanned.

 # 3.5 Record management